Gradient12/Mid-term_PhiladelphiaHistoricStreets/README.md

 Slide 3
-  Historic street grouping by class use color and/or line weight to show street class; user can control which classes to display
+  Historic street grouping by class use color and/or line weight to show street class;

 Display street names along all historic streets in all slides.
 All street markers are clickable.
 When clicked, display information corresponding with color.
 Stretch goal: dynamically update marker or text display (scale or change color) with cursor position.